stacks-network/stacks/README.md

 ## Code

-If you're just starting with Blockstack, here are the main software repositories you should checkout:
+If you're just starting with Stacks, here are the main software repositories you should checkout:

 - [Blockstack Core](https://github.com/blockstack/blockstack-core) - the reference implementation of the Stacks blockchain.
 Active development of Stacks V2 is under way in the `develop` branch.
 - [Blockstack Browser](https://github.com/blockstack/blockstack-browser) - the Blockstack Browser provides a graphical interface for interactions with the network.